Des-q: a quantum algorithm to provably speedup retraining of decision trees: Author contribution

+The results presented in the paper can be reproduced utilizing the data and code available in \url{https://zenodo.org/records/8428525}.

-\section{Author Contribution}
+\section{Author contribution}

 R. Yalovetzky, N. Kumar, and C. Li devised the project.
-N. Kumar wrote the algorithm for \emph{Des-q}.
-N. Kumar and C. Li did the error analysis for the components of \emph{Des-q}.
+N. Kumar and R. Yalovetzky wrote the algorithm for Des-q.
+N. Kumar, C. Li and R. Yalovetzky did the error analysis for the components of Des-q.
 R. Yalovetzky devised the plan of carrying out the numerics.
-R. Yalovetzky, C. Li, and P. Minnsen carried out the numerics and benchmarked \emph{Des-q} against state-of-art baseline decision trees.
+R. Yalovetzky, C. Li, and P. Minnsen carried out the numerics and benchmarked Des-q against state-of-art baseline decision trees.
 M. Pistoia led the overall project.
 All authors contributed to technical discussions and the writing of the manuscript.